Consumer Rights & Legal Help

 Better Business Bureau

-The Better Business Bureau (BBB) is a nonprofit organization that helps people find trustworthy businesses and resolve disputes between consumers and companies.
+The Better Business Bureau is a nonprofit organization that helps people find trustworthy businesses and resolve disputes between consumers and companies.
 It provides business ratings, customer reviews, and complaint resolution services to promote transparency and ethical business practices.
 Consumers can use the BBB to check a company’s reputation, file complaints, or seek mediation when issues arise with products or services.

 Website: BBB.org